Disinfectants (Sanitizers)

 Sanitizer Test Strips

-Choose from 21 Indigo® test strips for your specific disinfection & sanitizing needs.
-All come with 100 test strips/vial and a minimum guaranteed 3 year shelf life.
-Full documentation provided on-line including Certificates of Analysis & Stability & SDS Statements; Certificates of Conformance are available on request.
-Optional next day delivery in any quantity of most items.
+Choose from 21 Indigo® disinfectant/sanitizer test strips for your specific disinfection & sanitizing needs.
+All come with 100 test strips/vial and a minimum guaranteed 3 year shelf life (from date of manufacture).
+We provide Certificates of Analysis & Stability & SDS Statements for all Indigo® test strips; Certificates of Conformance are available on request.

 Indigo® Disinfectant & Sanitizer Test Strips